 - Office of the President Website – External Link

-Two months earlier on January 19, 2018, the Electoral College of the Republic of Trinidad and Tobago elected Ms. Weekes as the Sixth President of the Republic of Trinidad and Tobago.
-Ms. Weekes is this country’s first female President.
+On January 20, 2023, the Electoral College of the Republic of Trinidad and Tobago elected Ms. Christine Kangaloo as the Seventh President of the Republic of Trinidad and Tobago.
+Ms. Kangaloo is this country’s second female President.